Staars/Staars.github.io/docs/Bluetooth_MI32.md

 After a fresh install you can simply create a file in the root folder of the flash file system with the name 'mi32cfg' and paste the JSON into it.
 Save it and reboot.

 3. Adding sensors including the keys directly on this page
 It is recommended to paste the data of 'mi32cfg' into the next textfield, if you already have one.
-After that press IMPORT CFG.
+After that press IMPORT MI32CFG.
 The config will get parsed and presented in a table.

 ### MI32CFG Importer - Web App